techidaily/site-fox-blue/source/_posts/mobile-recorder-transcribe-calls-iphone-2024.md

 ![check voicemail](https://images.wondershare.com/filmora/article-images/2022/08/voicemail-recorder-on-iphone-2022-9.jpg)

-1. You can also call someone after hearing his voicemail from the call option there and delete the voicemails you already have listened to from the delete option.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2NU63YqpVqw?si=uoJs0-nZYAkILqXx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rdNq2Sp031s?si=3FcJa3dQLraUDHKv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+1. You can also call someone after hearing his voicemail from the call option there and delete the voicemails you already have listened to from the delete option.

 ## Part 6\.
 How to save your voicemail on iPhone?